parthenon-hpc-lab/parthenon/docs/interface/state.md

 Additionally, the class overloads the `()` operator to provide convenient access to the `data` array, though this may be less efficient than operating directly on `data` or a reference/copy of that array.

-Finally, the `bool IsSet(const MetadataFlag bit)` member function provides a convenient mechanism to query whether a particular `Metadata` flag is set for the ``.
+Finally, the `bool IsSet(const MetadataFlag bit)` member function provides a convenient mechanism to query whether a particular `Metadata` flag is set for the `Variable`.

 # FaceVariable (Work in progress...)